GitLab setup¶

 Permissions¶

 The job needs api scope to read the MR diff and post discussions.
+Two options:

 CI_JOB_TOKEN: the default in the snippet above.
 Works out-of-the-box when your project allows job-token API access.
 Some self-hosted instances disable this; check Settings → CI/CD → Token permissions.- Project access token: create one with